ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2022/2022-08-26-paper-cikm.md

 ---
 title: CIKM22 - Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center
 date: 2022-08-26
-description: Glad to announce that my friend at Princeton University have pushed a paper on multi-agent reinforcement learning algorithms for load balancing problems to CIKM.
+description: Glad to announce that, together with my friend at Princeton University, I have pushed a paper on multi-agent reinforcement learning algorithms for load balancing problems to CIKM.
 categories:
 - PhD
 - Paper